Kiran7007/Interview-Preparation/docs/android.md

 }
 ```
 You can call one composable inside another to build complex UIs.

-Interview Answer:
-> A Composable is a special Kotlin function marked with `@Composable` that describes part of the UI.
 ---
 ## What is recomposition in Jetpack Compose?
 Recomposition is when Compose redraws parts of the UI because data/state has changed.
 - Only the part of the UI where data changed is recomposed.
 - Compose optimizes this to avoid redrawing everything.

-*Example:* If you update a count value shown in a Text, only that Text composable will recompose.
+- Example: If you update a count value shown in a Text, only that Text composable will recompose

-Interview Answer:
-> Recomposition is when Compose redraws parts of the UI because data/state has changed.
 ---
 ## What is State in Compose?
-State holds data that changes over time and triggers recomposition.
+- State holds data that changes over time and triggers recomposition.
-You can use `remember` and `mutableStateOf`:
+- You can use `remember` and `mutableStateOf`:

 ```kotlin
 val count = remember { mutableStateOf(0) }
 ```
-When `count.value` changes, any UI that depends on it will update automatically.
+- When `count.value` changes, any UI that depends on it will update automatically.

-Interview Answer:
-> State holds data that changes over time and triggers recomposition.
 ---
 ## What is remember and rememberSaveable?
 - `remember` stores state during recomposition but resets on configuration changes (like rotation).
 - `rememberSaveable` stores state across recomposition and configuration changes using Bundle.

-Use `rememberSaveable` for things like text input or selection state that should survive screen rotation.

-Interview Answer:
-> `remember` stores state during recomposition but resets on configuration changes (like rotation).
 ---
 ## What is Modifier in Jetpack Compose?
-Modifier is used to modify or decorate a composable — like setting padding, background, size, click behavior, etc.
+- Modifier is used to modify or decorate a composable — like setting padding, background, size, click behavior, etc.

-*Example:*
+- Example:
 ```kotlin
 Text(
     text = "Hello",